 Articulation - Articulation agreements detail the circumstances under which a student may transfer credits earned at another institution and have them applied toward a Central Michigan University academic program.

-Clinical Placement - A practical education experience required as part of a professional course of study.
+Clinical Placement - Clinical placement agreements are designed to encompass the practical education experience required as part of a professional course of study, most often in the health professions fields.
 May contain additional provisions such as background checks when dealing with vulnerable populations.

 Collaboration - An agreement established between Central Michigan University and an outside organization establishing guidelines and responsibilities to achieve shared goals.